fclaerho/ansible-role-syskit/README.md

 ### Synopsis

-Syskit — System integration kit.
-Deploy your services and applications then use syskit to configure system specific concerns such as users, service manifests, logging, proxying, firewalling and so on.
+Syskit — Deploy your services and tools then let syskit handle the integration by configuring system specific concerns such as users, service manifests, logging, proxying, firewalling and so on.

 ### Usage